-Q (Quality Score) + Value Score (V) + Package Score (P) = London beer Competition Score.
+Quality Score (Q) + Value Score (V) + Package Score (P) = London Beer Competition Score.

-A separate weighted score will be given for each of the three parts of the judging process.
-The scores will be added up to give a final score from which individual prizes will be awarded.
+A separate weighted score will be given for each of the three parts of the judging process (Quality gets twice the weight.
+The scores will be calculated with other judges for the same product on the team to give a final score from which individual prizes will be awarded.

-The London beer Competition will be assessed and judged by a leading panel of top level beer buyers with current direct commercial buying responsibility.
-Or beer consultants and experts who are also directly involved in the development of new beer brands or buying beer for commercial re-sale.
+The London Beer Competition will be assessed and judged by a leading panel of top-level beer buyers with current direct commercial buying responsibility, beer consultants, and experts who are also directly involved in the development of new beer brands or buying beer for commercial resale.

 - Where appropriate they will also be assessed by variety, style, region, and country.

 - Judges will then be given a briefing document setting out the beer’s price and target consumer and trade channel where it wants to be sold.
 Only then will judges be asked to give their score for quality based on the initial blind tasting and then additional knowledge about the beer’s price and market position?